 Iterable uses the selected sender to determine the campaign's sending domain.

 Additionally, the linking tracking domain can set attribution cookies in the recipient's browser.
-These cookies can help your server understand which campaign and template caused the click, and it can use this information to attribute a purchase or conversion event to a specific marketing effort.
+These cookies can help your server understand which campaign and template caused the click, and you can use this information to attribute a purchase or conversion event to a specific campaign.

-The selected tracking domain also determines which email links Iterable will rewrite as deep links (for email campaigns).
+For email campaigns, the selected tracking domain also determines which email links Iterable will rewrite as deep links.
 The destination domains defined for a particular tracking domain determine the domains for which Iterable will rewrite links as deep links.
 The apple-app-site-association file for each destination domain defines the relevant paths.

 To work with the items described in this guide, you'll need the Channel Configuration > View (to view) or Channel Configuration > Manage (to edit) permission.